dakom/shipyard-scenegraph/README.md

 Since this builds on [shipyard-hierarchy](https://github.com/dakom/shipyard-hierarchy), the same methods for traversing and updating the hierarchy are available.

 In general, methods are on the storages.
-By implementing methods on the storages, they can be iterated and worked with more efficiently since the borrow only occurs once.
-Helpers like [set_trs()](https://docs.rs/shipyard_scenegraph/latest/shipyard_scenegraph/fn.set_trs.html) and [spawn_child()](https://docs.rs/shipyard_scenegraph/latest/shipyard_scenegraph/fn.spawn_child.html) that operate on the world, are really just for the sake of convenience.
+They can be iterated and worked with more efficiently since the borrow only occurs once.
+Helpers like [set_trs()](https://docs.rs/shipyard_scenegraph/latest/shipyard_scenegraph/fn.set_trs.html) and [spawn_child()](https://docs.rs/shipyard_scenegraph/latest/shipyard_scenegraph/fn.spawn_child.html) that operate on the world, are really just for the sake of convenience and "one-offs".